Skip to content

 Is Barium in my tap water?

-Barium has been detected in water systems across 12,303 ZIP codes.
+Barium has been detected in 123 Connecticut ZIP codes, above a limit or health guideline in 1.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Barium is safe?